 This week, Scientific American announced ten emerging technologies with innovations that are on the verge of changing society.
 One of the technologies selected was the Human Cell Atlas, which aims to integrate research exploring the building-blocks of human cells using new emerging technologies.
 The list of ten emerging technologies was compiled in a collaboration between Scientific American and the World Economic Forum's Expert Network with suggestions from members of the Expert Network, the forum's Global Future Councils and Scientific American's board of advisers...Read more

-In this week's image of the week we look at G protein-coupled receptor 17 (GPR17), a member of the G protein-coupled receptor (GPCR) family, whose members serve as important regulators of oligodendrocyte development.
+The G protein-coupled receptor 17 (GPR17) was first identified in samples extracted from the central nervous system.
+This protein belongs to the G protein-coupled receptor (GPCR) protein family, whose members serve as important regulators of oligodendrocyte development.

 We would like to thank all participants of the CYTO2017 Image analysis challenge co-organized by the Cell Atlas team.
 And congratulate the winner, Dr. Peng Qiu from Georgia Tech, who at the time of the challenge closing had the top solution for both Challenge 2 and Challenge 3.

 Though submissions this year were high-quality, and showcased the multitude of approaches to such a challenge, there is still large room for improvements in the results and some sub-challenges remain entirely unsolved.
 Therefore, we have decided to keep the challenge open for another year!
 Improvements in downloads and scoring schemes will be made...Read more

 Emma Lundberg Director of the Human Cell Atlas, will present a keynote lecture on June 14th, entitled ”The Cell Atlas: A subcellular map of the human proteome” on the 32ndCongress of the International Society for Advancement of Cytometry in Boston, USA.